 (651) 251-5118

 Relationships matter: the currency for change is trust and trust comes through healthy working relationships.
-People. not programs. change People.
-Bruce Perry
+People. not programs. change People. ~Bruce Perry

 I have over 20 years working with children, adolescents, and their families.

-To make a referral to the TLC program, contact June Kong, Program Support, jkong@canvashealth.org (651) 251-5118.
+To make a referral to the TLC program, contact Hailey Jones, Program Support, hjones@canvashealth.org (651) 251-5118.

 Therapist, Therapeutic Learning Center (TLC)

-To make a referral to the TLC program, contact June Kong, Program Support, jkong@canvashealth.org (651) 251-5118.
+To make a referral to the TLC program, contact Hailey Jones, Program Support, hjones@canvashealth.org (651) 251-5118.

-To make a referral to the TEC program, contact June Kong, Program Support, jkong@canvashealth.org (651) 251-5118.
+To make a referral, contact Hailey Jones, Program Support, hjones@canvashealth.org (651) 251-5118.

 Therapist, Therapeutic Learning Center (TLC)